 The Companies (Miscellaneous Reporting) Regulations 2018 (the "Regulations") have been in force with effect from 1 January 2019.
 The Regulations aim to extend sustainable and responsible governance practice beyond listed companies to private limited companies.
-Amongst other things, the Regulations require J.B.
-Riney & Co.
-Limited (the "Company") to report how the directors of the Company have considered their duties under section 172 (of the Companies Act 2006 (the "Act")) ("Section 172"), to promote the success of the Company, during the reporting period.
-The principal activity of the Company is a leading civil engineering contractor working on community projects which include highway maintenance, road and walkway surfacing, highway drainage, utility infrastructure installation and maintenance, hard and soft landscaping, winter maintenance and street lighting.
-The Company is part of the Tarmac sub-group of companies in the UK (Tarmac) and is ultimately owned by CRH plc ("CRH").
+Amongst other things, the Regulations require Tarmac Holdings Limited (the "Company") to report how the directors of the Company have considered their duties under section 172 (of the Companies Act 2006 (the "Act")) ("Section 172"), to promote the success of the Company, during the reporting period.

+The Company is part of the Tarmac sub-group of companies in the UK and is ultimately owned by CRH plc ("CRH").
 CRH and its subsidiaries are referred to as the Group.
 In the management of its subsidiaries, the Group defines the measurement of success as long term value creation for the benefit of both the immediate entity and the wider Group with consideration to the Company's immediate stakeholders and those of the Group also.

-The Group recognises the need to have appropriate levels of governance across its subsidiaries as part of its approach to risk mitigation and wider stakeholder engagement strategy.
-The Group maintains strong levels of governance at both an enterprise wide and legal entity level, and as a result of increased regulation, CRH and its UK subsidiary boards recognise the need to move to a more structured approach and formalise key governance standards across its UK subsidiaries.
-As such the Company intends to, during the course of 2020, adopt a UK subsidiary governance policy (the "Policy"), which provides detailed guidance for directors and management on the application and execution of Section 172 duties formalising a number of established governance processes and controls already in operation across the Group.
+The Group recognises the need to have appropriate levels of governance across its subsidiaries as part of its approach to risk mitigation.
+The Group maintains strong levels of governance at both an enterprise wide and legal entity level, and as a result of increased regulation, CRH and its UK subsidiary boards recognise the need to formalise and implement key standards across its UK subsidiaries.
+As such the Company intends to, during the course of 2020, adopt a UK subsidiary governance policy (the "Policy"), which provides detailed guidance for directors and management on the application and execution of Section 172 duties.